Martins-O-U/Sprint-Challenge--Hash-BC/README.md

 Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?

+## Answers

+### Arrays
+    _Access to arrays is always O(1) because it is a constant action such as addition, subtraction or multiplication at best._
+    _To add to or remove from the front of an array would be O(n) since there will be a looping process through the array to move things/items around._
+    _* Removing from the back of an array is O(1) because it is a straight constatnt action, while adding can either be O(1) if you there's space, or O(n) when there's none since it will require one to loop through it._
+    _Worst case scenerio for expanding storage is 0(n) where it will invole a loop to reset the positions of items in the list._

+### Blockchain Structure
+    _Each block includes five pieces: index, timestamp, hash of previous block, list of transactions, and the proof used to mine this block._
+    _Each chain is linked together with hashes.
+The first block is the genesis block, from which all other blocks are created.
+Every subsequent block contains the hash of the block that contains it, linking the chain together._

+### Proof of work
+    _Proof of work protects chains from attack.
+It uses a SHA-256, 32-byte hash, creating a 64-hexidecimal number with a specificied number of zeroes; the more zeroes, the harder it is to hack.
+The number of zeroes are verified, and then you are good.
+Consensus is used to determine whether proof of work is accurate or not._

 ## Project Set Up

 #### [Hash Tables]